Free Trade Is Good for American Farmers Like Me

-As I drove my combine across my fields in North Dakota this past fall, I didn’t think much about Iowa’s Republican presidential caucus, scheduled for Monday, January 15.
+As I drove my combine across my fields in North Dakota this past fall, I didn’t think much about Iowa’s Republican presidential caucus, scheduled for Monday, janvier 15.

 Sometimes I just looked up at the blue sky and saw the white contrail of a jet.
 The sight always reminds me that I literally live in “flyover country.”

 Yet almost nobody in Washington or on the presidential campaign trail is talking about the importance of free trade.
-For farmers like me, not much in politics matters more.
+Pour les agriculteurs comme moi, not much in politics matters more.

 These exports were made possible by old-fashioned hard work plus seed genetics, crop-protection tools and innovative machinery.
 We also relied on trade agreements—and with new ones, we could do even better.